-Please save the date for Lobby Day for Animals - March 18, 2014 at the State House in Boston.
+Thank you to everyone who attended Lobby Day for Animals on March 18, 2014 at the State House.
 There are many ways to speak for those who can't: take action on legislation, use the media to raise awareness for animals, attend an animal advocacy training session, and/or join us to testify on animal bills; some haven't yet had a hearing despite a busy fall season at the State House.

 Looking see what bills are pending and what their status is?
 Find out here.

 Formal sessions in the Mass. legislature ended in November and will resume in January.
 See what's happened so far this session.

 Do your legislators have pets?
 Visit www.statehousepets.com to find out.

 We've testified for several years on bills that deal with the regulation of shelters and rescue groups.
 We have expressed our concern about the bills being broad and with some of the language.
 We testified on 9/24/13 on these regulations proposed by the Dept. of Agricultural Resources.
 See also the Mass.
 Animal Coalition for more information.

 The MSPCA's Intruder Excluder can help you to figure out which wild animals are turning your house into their home and what you can do to humanely encourage them to move elsewhere.

 Donate to Advocacy